Monkey Brain vs. Your Best Interest

 Yep, I’ve talked about this …

-When we are in alignment within ourselves, we have peace, satisfaction, and joy in everything we do, in every part of life, no matter the outside circumstances.
-Even when things are not going our way, we have a strong foundation deep within us that cannot be lost or stolen.
-The power gained over self is evident within the heart, mind, and spirit of who we are most authentically.
+When you are in alignment within your spirit and soul, you have peace, satisfaction, and joy in everything you do, in every part of life, no matter the outside circumstances.
+Even when things are not going your way, you have a strong foundation deep within that cannot be lost or stolen.
+The power gained over self is evident within the heart, mind, and spirit of who you most authentically are.

-Besides building this strong foundation on the inside where we can weather the storms of life and not be swayed by every little wisp, but continually find our direction with ease; we also find our thoughts, beliefs, and actions to be more congruent toward our best interest.
-Everything we do becomes part of our purpose and path in our Human Brain.
-This is the exact opposite of what has been called our “Monkey Brain”, the middle layer.
-Consequently, when this becomes a focus in our adult years, we are much more efficient at serving others while we improve ourselves.
+Besides building this strong foundation on the inside where you can weather the storms of life and not be swayed by every little wisp, but continually find your direction with ease; you also find your thoughts, beliefs, and actions to be more congruent toward your best interest.
+Everything you do becomes part of your purpose and path in your Human Brain.
+This is the exact opposite of what has been called your “Monkey Brain”, the middle layer.
+Consequently, when this becomes a focus in your adult years, you are much more efficient at serving others while you improve yourself.

-While the established structure of our logical, stable, resilient, and balanced brain helps us make choices that make sense, we have another part of our mind that simply reacts to the chaos of life stuck in a survival mode.
-If you go without sleep or food or encounter lingering stress or some sort of imbalance within yourself or during your day, chances are you will easily slip into that part of your brain that responds to unstable stimuli in ways that can eventually hurt us or make wrong choices.
+While the established structure of our logical, stable, resilient, and balanced brain helps you make choices that make sense, you have another part of your mind that simply reacts to the chaos of life stuck in a survival mode.
+If you go without sleep or food or encounter lingering stress or some sort of imbalance within yourself or during your day, chances are you will easily slip into that part of your brain that responds to unstable stimuli in ways that can eventually hurt you or make wrong choices.
 The Monkey Brain is one step above the Lizard Brain, which controls basic instincts.
-The Monkey Brain controls our most primary responses to fear and desire.
-In this state, it seems as if we begin to act and react without any permission from our brain at all!
+The Monkey Brain controls your most primary responses to fear and desire.
+In this state, it seems as if you begin to act and react without any permission from your brain at all!

 This can lead to fun and adventure, mostly taking calculated risks without fear.
-It’s what takes over when we’re enjoying ourselves and laughing at things that are hilarious.
-Or it can result in wrong choices leading to a series of untethered directions as well as times when we are faced with some sort of threat.
-This part of our brain helps us think fast through our fight or flight response.
-Even in a regular day, we might find ourselves making senseless or oblivious decisions if we are faced with clutter, chaos, and confusion.
-It can also happen when we feel bull-dozed by other people.
-Therefore, multi-tasking is not the answer to getting things done more efficiently.
+It’s what takes over when you’re enjoying yourself and laughing at things that are hilarious.
+Or it can result in wrong choices leading to a series of untethered directions as well as times when you are faced with some sort of threat.
+This part of your brain helps you think fast through your fight or flight response.
+Even in a regular day, you might find yourself making senseless or oblivious decisions if you are faced with clutter, chaos, and confusion.
+It can also happen when you feel bull-dozed by other people.
+Therefore, since there is a basic need to stay focused, multi-tasking is not the answer to getting things done more efficiently.
 Focus is the name of the game.

 Paul Tries to Re-Calibrate